asdo92/packelf/README.md

-`packelf` was inspired by [the idea of Klaus D](https://askubuntu.com/a/546305).
+`packelf` was based on then [oufm](https://github.com/oufm/packelf) script, but is simpler and has extra tools.
 It is used to pack a ELF program and its dependent libraries into a single executable file.

 ## Usage packelf: